The Pirates Who Don't Do Anything: A VeggieTales Movie: Production

 During production on their first movie Jonah: A VeggieTales Movie, Big Idea had already started exploring ideas for additional films, such as a prequel about the in-universe origins of VeggieTales and a spinoff of The Pirates Who Don't Do Anything, a group of characters introduced in Very Silly Songs!.
 The prequel, titled The Bob and Larry Movie, was scheduled to be Big Idea's second feature film, with a planned release in 2005; however, the movie was scrapped in mid-2003 due to Big Idea's bankruptcy and acquisition by Classic Media.

 In 2004, Phil Vischer revealed on his website that Classic Media was interested in another feature film and that both the Pirates spin-off and The Bob and Larry Movie were being considered for relaunch.
 Ultimately, The Pirates Who Don't Do Anything was chosen and entered production in late 2005.

 Vischer completed the script for this film in 2002, noting that he wrote it before Pirates of the Caribbean: The Curse of the Black Pearl (2003) was released.
-The animation was done by Big Idea, Inc., and animation production was done by Starz Animation.
+The concept, script, and voices were done by Big Idea Entertainment, and animation production was done by Starz Animation.

+This is the final film in the franchise to feature any involvement from both Vischer and Nawrocki, as the two would eventually depart from Big Idea over creative differences years after the film's completion.

+Music

+The Pirates Who Don't Do Anything: A VeggieTales Movie (Original Movie Soundtrack) is the soundtrack album for the film.
+It was released on December 4, 2007, by Decca Records.
+The score, composed by veteran VeggieTales composer by Kurt Heinecke, was recorded at Barrandov Studios in Prague.